 Copycat Soft Scrub

 This is a terrific homemade version of Soft Scrub.
-Make sure you measure the ingredients exactly: In a small bowl mix together 1 2/3 cups baking soda with 1/2 cup of liquid soap (not detergent).
+Make sure you measure the ingredients exactly: Mix 1 2/3 cups baking soda with 1/2 cup of liquid soap (not detergent) in a small bowl.
 Dilute with 1/2 cup water and add 2 tablespoons white vinegar.
 Stir with a fork until smooth and all the lumps are gone.
 Pour into a 16-ounce squeeze container with a squirt flip-top cap (like a ketchup bottle or similar).
 Shake well before each use.
 Keep tightly capped between uses.
 Hint: Rinse the flip-top cap after each use so that it won’t get clogged.

 Regular cleaning with plain soap and hot water will kill some bacteria.